 Risks related to investing in Mutual Funds and Exchange Traded Funds (ETFs):

-Please refer to the MORGAN STANLEY ACCESS INVESTING Program Form ADV Brochure for an explanation of the fees and charges that will apply to your investments in mutual funds and ETFs.
+Please refer to the MSAI Program Form ADV Brochure for an explanation of the fees and charges that will apply to your investments in mutual funds and ETFs.

 All funds are sold by prospectus, which contains more complete information about the fund.
 As with any fund investment, you should consider the investment objectives, risks and charges and expenses of the funds carefully before investing.
 Additionally, the prospectus of each fund contains such information and other information about the fund.
 Prospectuses and current performance data are available on our website at www.morganstanley.com.